 8. The Right Playlist

 “One good thing about music, when it hits you, you feel no pain.”

 9. Stay in the Now

-In other words, lose your mind and come to your senses.
+In other words, lose your mind and come to your senses

 10. Stay Consistent

 Need a rough guideline?
 Plan to run three to four times a week, four weeks a month, and 12 months a year.
 Schedule your runs the same way you plan an important work meeting or family event.
 Making running a priority matters.